AndreiPashkin/o1/adr/0001-const-constructors.md

 There are not a lot of options and all the techniques described above are necessary to use to achieve a parity with non-const implementation.

+## More Information

+### Additional problems and solutions

+- Generation of pseudo-random numbers at compile-time
+- Manipulation with bit-arrays at compile-time

+None of these are solvable with existing third-party crates but at the same time there are not fundamental limitations of the language that prevents from implementing them.
+I consider these problems to be trivial but still want to mention.